 Although Bri-Chem believes it offers superior products in the market place, the Company may at time to time have claims for damages resulting from misapplication of products or from product defects.
-The Company mitigates this risk by providing standard MSDS information for all fluids products and complete specifications for all steel products sold.
+The Company mitigates this risk by providing standard MSDS information for all fluids products sold.
 However, the defense of claims could prove costly, therefore increasing the Company's expenses.
 If a claim would be successful or partially successful, it could result in monetary liabilities and future scrutiny from customers on products sold.